danielzeev/Mullvad-CLI/documentation.md

   mull info 1                       # Show info for relay at index 1 in the default list mull info se-mma-wg-001           # Show info for relay se-mma-wg-001 mull info --results 1             # Show info for relay located at index 1 from the query results
-  mull info --r 1                   # Show info for relay located at index 1 from the query results mull info --r 1 -v                # Show extended info for relay located at index 1 from the query results
+  mull info -r 1                    # Show info for relay located at index 1 from the query results mull info -r 1 -v                 # Show extended info for relay located at index 1 from the query results
   ```

 * **`status`**